wcgordon1/TustinRecruiting/src/content/jobs/tr-senior-ios-engineer-phoenix-seni-j1mvei.md

 ---
 position: Senior iOS Engineer
 description: >-
-  We're a well-funded FinTech startup based out of LA, offering exciting opportunities for progression and growth.
+  We're a wellfunded FinTech startup based out of LA, offering exciting opportunities for progression and growth.
 We're building innovative solutions for mobile banking users, digital payment users, and crypto enthusiasts.
-We're currently seeking a Senior iOS Engineer to lead a pod of 3-4 mobile developers.
-This role is entirely remote, offering work flexibility and the chance to join a dynamic, fast-growing team.
+We're currently seeking a Senior iOS Engineer to lead a pod of 34 mobile developers.

-  ## Position Overview

-  As a Remote Senior iOS Engineer, you will be responsible for ...
+  This role is entirely remote, offering work flexibility and the chance to join a dynamic, fastgrowing team.
+Position Overview As a Remote Senior iOS Engineer, you will be responsible for ...
 location: 'Phoenix, AZ'
 team: Mobile
 schedule: Full Time